Introduction to guided bone regeneration

 In areas such as dehiscence or fenestration, the membrane collapses and cannot maintain the space.
 In such areas, the membrane should be supported by a framework to prevent it from collapsing.
-Bone grafts such as autografts, allografts or xenografts may be placed in such areas which act as a framework preventing membrane collapse.
-Stiffer membranes such as titanium reinforced membranes can also be used in such areas for this purpose.
+Bone grafts such as autografts, allografts or xenografts may be placed in such areas which act as a framework, preventing membrane collapse.
+Stiffer membranes such as titanium-reinforced membranes can also be used in such areas.

-Although, the surgical technique may vary according to the clinical presentation of the defect but following are the basic surgical steps followed during guided bone regeneration,
+Although, the surgical technique may vary according to the clinical presentation of the defect, but following are the basic surgical steps followed during GBR,

-- After achieving profound local anaesthesia, an incision is made in such a way that it is not placed directly over the defect.
-This is done so that the closure line should not be directly over the defect but away from defect site.
-By doing this we can achieve effective closure of the membrane.
+- After achieving profound local anesthesia, an incision is made in such a way that it is not placed directly over the defect.
+This is done so that the closure line should not be directly over the defect but away from the defect site.
+By doing this, we can achieve effective closure of the mem-brane.
 Vertical releasing incisions are given wherever indicated.

-- The full thickness flap is then reflected 2-3 mm beyond the margins of the defect.
-After this, an incision is made through the periosteum to make it a partial thickness flap.
-The partial thickness flap is then raised using blunt dissection.
-Purpose of continuing with partial thickness flap is to achieve primary closure without tension because periosteum is not stretchable.
+- A full-thickness flap is then reflected 2-3 mm beyond the margins of the defect.
+After this, an incision is made through the periosteum to make it a partial-thickness flap.
+The partial-thickness flap is then raised using blunt dissection.
+The purpose of continuing with partial thick-ness flap is to achieve primary closure without tension because periosteum is not stretchable.

-- The defect is then debrided of all the granulation tissue and defect is carefully examined.
+- The defect is then debrided of all the granulation tissue and is carefully examined.